Home » History

 George Washington’s pistols on display at the Fort Ligonier Museum.

-Eventually, the guns were presented to President Andrew Jackson by Washington’s family.
-The original guns are on display in their own dimly lit room and are worth the price of admission by themselves.
+Eventually, the guns were presented to President Andrew Jackson by Washington’s family and making their way back to Lafayette’s family before finally ending up here.
+The original guns are on display in the center of the room dedicated to Washington and are, in my opinion, worth the price of admission by themselves.

 Once you’ve finished viewing the museum, venture outside to visit the reconstructed Fort Ligonier.
 The fort occupies the same ground as the original did over 250 years ago and gives you a great chance to see what a frontier fort would have looked like during the French and Indian War.